by Mandy SaelerHeather CoferLeslie Ludythe setapartgirl TeamJess WhiteJasmin Howell

 The movie theater lights grew dim as a quiet expectancy fell over the audience.
 I relaxed in my plush stadium seat and eagerly awaited the opening credits to come onto the screen.
 It had been a long, emotionally exhausting week, and I was ready to be distracted from my worries...

-Betsy ten Boom always had a special gift for creating beauty.
-Her family did not have much money, but somehow through the years Betsy always managed to add a sparkle of loveliness and warmth to each room in their house.
+Betsie ten Boom always had a special gift for creating beauty.
+Her family did not have much money, but somehow through the years Betsie always managed to add a sparkle of loveliness and warmth to each room in their house.

 An Intro from LeslieA girl I knew was struggling with nightmares and fearful, irrational thoughts on a nearly-constant basis.
 One afternoon as we met together for prayer, she casually mentioned that she’d just come from a movie.
 When she told me which one she’d seen, I was taken aback.

 It’s been many years since I’ve battled with any kind of ongoing anxiety or depression.
 As I’ve written about in the magazine and in my books, God in His mercy set me free from those pitfalls as I aligned my life with the Truth of His kingdom.

 Yesterday morning, four-year-old Avonlea Rose came into the bedroom and expectantly asked me, “What’s exciting about today?”
 Presumably she was hoping for an announcement of a fun activity such as a trip to the zoo, the ice cream shop, or the toy store.
 But unfortunatel